sarusso/eDjango/README.md

 # eDjango

-An extended Django, for avoing to write the same stuff over and over again.
+An extended Django, to avoid writing the same stuff over and over again.
 Makes strong use of fabric for automating tasks.

 By default uses Django version 1.8.4 but should work up to the latest official version - just change it in the requirements.